What are Lionel Trains?

 - Standard gauge: 1906–1939, 1986–1990, 1999–2002

 - G scale: 1987–1995 and 2005–present

 - S scale: 1979–present

+Got an old Lionel train in the attic and wondering what the value of Lionel trains are?
+Well, there’s actually a pretty big gap in between how much Lionel model trains are worth.
 Lionel trains can range anywhere from $60 up to $2,000 for a current-day model.
-So there’s a huge variety of different trains, scales AND pricepoints that you can visit to get into the hobby.
+So there’s a huge variety of different trains, scales, AND price points that you can pick to get into the hobby.

 What is the most expensive Lionel Train?

 But what’s the most expensive Lionel train that money can buy?
 Well, that depends on what you want to do with the train.
 For an off-the-shelf model that you can order through their website, you could pay up to $2000.